Avama Stylus

 The Avama Stylus is a Slovak light-sport aircraft, designed and produced by Avama of Poprad and introduced at AERO Friedrichshafen in 2010.
 The aircraft is supplied as a kit for amateur construction or as a complete ready-to-fly-aircraft.

 Design and development

 The aircraft was designed to comply with the US light-sport aircraft rules as a joint venture with SK Model.
 It features a strut-braced high-wing a two-seats-in-side-by-side configuration enclosed cockpit, fixed tricycle landing gear or conventional landing gear and a single engine in tractor configuration.

-The Stylus' fuselage is made from welded steel tubing while the wing structure is aluminum.
-The fuselage and flying surfaces are covered in a mix of preformed plastic and doped aircraft fabric.
+The Stylus' fuselage is made from welded steel tubing, while the wing structure is aluminum.
+The fuselage and flying surfaces are covered in preformed plastic and doped aircraft fabric.
 Its 9.5 m span wing employs a dual spar design with V-struts and jury struts.
 The standard engine is the 80 hp Rotax 912UL or the 100 hp Rotax 912ULS four-stroke powerplant.